BackyardBrains/ComputationalSpikerBox/README.md

 - **`ei-empanada-arduino-1.0.X.zip`**
   *This is the latest Machine Learning header.* Needed for Izhikevich model and Neuron guessing game

-- **`GGDemoX`**
-  A previous demo-oriented codebase with “bells and whistles” used to showcase earlier features and prototypes.

 - **`MLReadin`**
   A specialized sketch for reading sensor data into Edge Impulse (TinyML) for model training.